aspen-cloud/triplit-next-auth-example/README.md

 Create a file named `.env.local` and copy the variables from `env.example`, filling in each with info from your project details found in the dashboard.

+Ensure the "External JWT Secret" in the Triplit Dashboard matches what you set as `NEXTAUTH_SECRET` in your `.env` file.

 ### Run the schema migrations

 ```bash